 Also called retargeting, remarketing to potential new customers who have completed a qualified action, like signing up for a white paper or clicking on a specific link, will help you make the most of your website visitors.

-10. Use a CRM tool
+10. Leverage a CRM tool

-CRM tools like HubSpot are important to your campaigns.
+CRM tools like HubSpot are important to your marketing campaigns.
 Once you get the lead, you need to keep track of it, score it, and use it to refine your PPC lead generation strategies.
-You need to know what leads close, how many of your leads close, and how the lead quality was.
-It will also help you keep track of lifetime value.

 • Targeted audience: PPC campaigns allow you to target specific keywords, demographics, locations, and interests, ensuring your ads reach the right audience who are actively searching for products or services related to your business.